Soccer-Chicago Cubs owners and Citadel's Griffin team up for Chelsea bid | Sports-Games

 Abramovich bought the club in 2003 for a reported 140 million pounds ($183.16 million).
 He had funded Chelsea via 1.5 billion pounds in total loans through Fordstam Limited, the entity through which he owns the club.
 His investment resulted in the most successful era in their history as they won five Premier League titles, five FA Cups and the Champions League twice.

 Chelsea are ranked by Forbes as the seventh most valuable club in world soccer at $3.2 billion.
-The club are third in the league standings -- 11 points behind leaders Manchester City -- while they play Lille in the Champions League last-16 second leg on Wednesday.
+The club are third in the league - 11 points behind leaders Manchester City.

 ($1 = 0.7644 pounds)